East Asian Languages & Cultures

 Pursuing questions of Generative Anthropology in the Chinese context presents both practical and ontological problems.
-In this paper I give examples to show where direct parallels to question of the origin of language may be found in the Chinese context.
+In this paper, I give examples to show where direct parallels to the question of the origin of language may be found in the Chinese context.
 After briefly pointing to problems one such example raises, I then outline the more general problems to which pursuing questions in this form may lead.
-By drawing inferences from these problems, I hope to point to alternate research avenues that may prove more fruitful.
-Searching for such avenues is an informative endeavor in itself, since the very reasons that make it difficult to translate GA questions directly into the Chinese context have important implications for our understanding of Chinese language, ontology and society.
+By drawing inferences from these problems, I hope to point to alternative research avenues that may prove more fruitful.
+Searching for such avenues is an informative endeavor in itself, since the very reasons that make it difficult to translate GA questions directly into the Chinese context have important implications for our understanding of Chinese language, ontology, and society.

 Developing a Research Question